idank/holykeebs-docs/faq/index.md

 For choc keyboards, we differentiate these two styles of spacing by calling the former Low Profile and the latter Choc.

 ![key spacing](../guides/buyers-guide/spacing.jpg)

-## New Keyboards

-Every few months I will add new keyboards models or extend the ones already offered with new features.
-If you have a specific need that you think would also garner interest from others, feel free to reach out and I might be incentivized to go for that next.

 ## Firmware